nrupprecht/Lightning/README.md

 // [2023-07-24 15:07:01.152403] [main-logger] [Info   ] Hello world!
 ```

-Another built in formatter is a formatter that defines different formatters for each severity level.
+Another built in formatter is a FormatterBySeverity, which defines different formatters for each severity level.

 ```C++
 auto formatter = std::make_unique<formatting::FormatterBySeverity>();